aryahonraopatil/aryahonraopatil/README.md

 ## Hi there 👋

-### I'm Arya Honraopatil, an ardent developer and analytical researcher!
+### I'm Arya Honraopatil, a computer science researcher!

 ## About me
-- 🔭 I’m currently working on building secure AI applications.
+- 🔭 I’m currently working on building AI applications.
-- 🌱 I’m looking for new opportunities in software development, AI/ML and security.
+- 🌱 I’m looking to collaborate on research projects involving Natural lnaguage processing, and speech technologies.
 - 👩🏻‍🎓 I have a Masters in Computer Science and a Bachelors in Computer Engineering.